Kad3n13/Ethics-Tech-Class/README.md

 - What is your employer’s score?
 - What changes would you like to see to improve that score?

+# Including Ethical Considerations in Decision Making

+We are all faced with difficult decisions in our work and in our personal life.
+Most of us have developed a decision-making process that we execute automatically, without thinking about the steps we go through.
+For many of us, the process generally follows the steps outlined in **Figure 1-7**.

+---

+## Figure 1-7: A Five-Step Ethical Decision-Making Process

+A stairway representation illustrates the following five steps in an ethical decision-making process:

+1. **Develop Problem Statement**
+   - Don’t make assumptions.
+   - Verify “facts.”

+2. **Identify Alternatives**
+   - Enlist help of others.

+3. **Choose Alternative**
+   - Defensible and consistent.
+   - Consider impact on others.

+4. **Implement Decision**
+   - Create a transition plan.

+5. **Evaluate Results**
+   - Poor alternative?
+   - Bad implementation?

+---

+The following sections discuss this decision-making process further and point out where and how **ethical considerations** need to be brought into the process.

 ---

 # Ethics of Computing and Technology